 However, Pine Mountain Settlement soldiered on as did co-ops across the country.

-One of the most innovative programs at Pine Mountain, the Sophmore Consumer Cooperative curriculum met several standard educational objectives including academic and industrial education.
+One of the most innovative programs at Pine Mountain, the Sophomore Consumer Cooperative curriculum met several standard educational objectives including academic and industrial education.
 The program grew from an original idea put forward by Angela Melville who came to the School in the early years as a fundraiser and office worker from 1916 to 1920.
 She later briefly served as Principal and then as associate director from 1928 to 1930 and was a long-time member of the Pine Mountain Settlement School Board of Trustees.
 She came with masterful skills.

 The idea of a Consumer Cooperative is not far from the idea of a consumer cooperative bank, now called a “credit union,” and Angela Melville was quick to see the similarities and how those similar structures would help students to later manage their finances.
 Her early work was so effective that it was integrated into her model for credit unions for which she later gained national recognition.
 Following her work at Pine Mountain Melville became recognized for helping to establish and standardize guidelines for business management instruction and credit unions across the United States.

 From the origins in a small weaving community in England to a worldwide idea to a small weaving community in the mountains of Eastern Kentucky, the consumer cooperative idea survived its opposition and is now a well-established concept and an excellent educational model.
-The ideas put forward by the Rochdale model and instituted later by Melville in her curriculum at Pine Mountain and in her credit union work, no doubt resonated with growing national trends in that direction, but ideas have a way of getting side-tracked where money exchanges hands.
+The ideas put forward by the Rochdale model, and instituted later by Melville in her curriculum at Pine Mountain and in her credit union work, no doubt resonated with growing national trends in that direction.
+However, ideas have a way of getting side-tracked where money exchanges hands.
 Consumer co-ops were among many cooperative ideas that went astray following WWII.